Skip to main content

 Advantages:

-• No technical friction:just pen and paper
+• No technical friction.
+Just pen and paper

-• Physical drawing enhances memory
+• Physical drawing strengthens memory

 • No distractions